Preventing against Human hacking

 The assessment employs psychological manipulation for deceiving people into performing adverse actions like clicking on fabricated links, opening infected attachments, sharing personal details or divulging confidential information.
 The social engineering team develops familiar-looking fabricated content to lure the users and then make them take unwarranted actions.

 We assist in assessing the ability of the organisation's system and employees to detect social engineering attacks.
 The assessment is conducted in close coordination with the concerned person in a controlled manner.
+The assessment may involve following steps:

 1. Don't open attachments or emails from unknown or suspicious sources.